 In a military sense Great Britain and the British Empire are today the spearhead of resistance to world conquest.
 And they are putting up a fight which will live forever in the story of human gallantry.

-There is no demand for sending an American expeditionary force outside our own borders.
-There is no intention by any member of your government to send such a force.
-You can therefore, nail, nail any talk about sending armies to Europe as deliberate untruth.
+There is no demand for sending an American Expeditionary Force outside our own borders.
+There is no intention by any member of your Ggovernment to send such a force.
+You can, therefore, nail any talk about sending armies to Europe as deliberate untruth.

 Our national policy is not directed toward war.
-Its sole purpose is to keep war away from our country and away from our people.
+Its sole purpose is to keep war away from our country and our people.

 Democracy's fight against world conquest is being greatly aided, and must be more greatly aided, by the rearmament of the United States and by sending every ounce and every ton of munitions and supplies that we can possibly spare to help the defenders who are in the front lines.
-And it is no more un-neutral for us to do that than it is for Sweden, Russia, and other nations near Germany to send steel and ore and oil and other war materials into Germany every day in the week.
+And it is no more unneutral for us to do that than it is for Sweden, Russia and other nations near Germany, to send steel and ore and oil and other war materials into Germany every day in the week.

-We are planning our own defense with the utmost urgency, and in its vast scale we must integrate the war needs of Britain and the other free nations which are resisting aggression.
+We are planning our own defense with the utmost urgency; and in its vast scale we must integrate the war needs of Britain and the other free nations which are resisting aggression.

 This is not a matter of sentiment or of controversial personal opinion.
 It is a matter of realistic, practical military policy, based on the advice of our military experts who are in close touch with existing warfare.
-These military and naval experts and the members of the Congress and the Administration have a single-minded purpose: the defense of the United States.
+These military and naval experts and the members of the Congress and the Administration have a single-minded purpose-the defense of the United States.

-This nation is making a great effort to produce everything that is necessary in this emergency, and with all possible speed.
-And this great effort requires great sacrifice.
-I would ask no one to defend a democracy which in turn would not defend every one in the nation against want and privation.
-The strength of this nation shall not be diluted by the failure of the government to protect the economic well-being of its citizens.
+This nation is making a great effort to produce everything that is necessary in this emergency-and with all possible speed.
+This great effort requires great sacrifice.

+I would ask no one to defend a democracy which in turn would not defend everyone in the nation against want and privation.
+The strength of this nation shall not be diluted by the failure of the Government to protect the economic well-being of its citizens.

 If our capacity to produce is limited by machines, it must ever be remembered that these machines are operated by the skill and the stamina of the workers.

-As the government is determined to protect the rights of the workers, so the nation has a right to expect that the men who man the machines will discharge their full responsibilities to the urgent needs of defense.
+As the Government is determined to protect the rights of the workers, so the nation has a right to expect that the men who man the machines will discharge their full responsibilities to the urgent needs of defense.

 The worker possesses the same human dignity and is entitled to the same security of position as the engineer or the manager or the owner.
-For the workers provide the human power that turns out the destroyers, and the planes, and the tanks.
-The nation expects our defense industries to continue operation without interruption by strikes or lockouts.
+For the workers provide the human power that turns out the destroyers, the airplanes and the tanks.

+The nation expects our defense industries to continue operation without interruption by strikes or lock-outs.
 It expects and insists that management and workers will reconcile their differences by voluntary or legal means, to continue to produce the supplies that are so sorely needed.

 And on the economic side of our great defense program, we are, as you know, bending every effort to maintain stability of prices and with that the stability of the cost of living.